Vectorizing the Trie: Efficient Constrained Decoding for LLM-based Generative Retrieval on Accelerators: Large-scale Deployment on YouTube

 We limit our attention to a constrained vocabulary (target set) consisting of a ``fresh video'' subset containing approximately $20$ million high-quality items uploaded in the last $7$ days (relative to the experiment date).
 This setup represents a restrictive environment for constrained decoding: the valid subset is sparse, yet large enough ($20$ million items) to make naive enumeration infeasible.

-We compare our STATIC approach against several distinct implementations commonly found in academic literature and production systems: \begin{enumerate} \item \textbf{Unconstrained:} Standard beam search with no validity checks.
+We compare our STATIC approach against several distinct implementations\footnote{We did not compare against Finite State Transducers (FSTs) for fundamental reasons we highlight in Appendix \ref{app:fst}.} commonly found in academic literature and production systems: \begin{enumerate} \item \textbf{Unconstrained:} Standard beam search with no validity checks.
 This represents the lower bound on latency. \item \textbf{CPU Trie:} A standard prefix tree stored in CPU memory using JAX's PyTree data structure (Python dictionary).
 At every decoding step, the TPU halts, sends partial beams to the CPU, waits for the validity mask, and resumes. \item \textbf{PPV Exact \cite{Ye2025EfficientAA}:} Following \citet{Ye2025EfficientAA}, we store valid SIDs in a sorted flat array on TPU and perform binary search to verify every candidate extension.
 In the original paper, the authors consider only the top $50$ logits of the vocabulary per decoding step.
 This is suboptimal for beam search with larger fan-out since constrained set items frequently fall outside of the top $50$ logits.
 Thus, in this baseline, we consider the PPV method using all $2048$ logits.
 This yields an exact solution but is significantly slower than PPV Approximate below, due to PPV's linear scaling with the number of logits. \item \textbf{PPV Approximate \cite{Ye2025EfficientAA}:} Just as above, we perform binary search on a sorted flat SID array for every candidate extension; however, as in the original paper, this baseline only verifies the top $50$ logits per decoding step.
 This gives only approximate solutions for the reasons mentioned above, and is not directly comparable to STATIC. \item \textbf{Hash Bitmap:} A Bloom-filter \cite{Bloom1970SpacetimeTI} style approach where valid prefixes are hashed.
 This method introduces false positives (with a non-negligible 2.1\% false positive rate in our Table \ref{tab:latency_bench_yt} evaluation), so it is not directly comparable to STATIC, but useful as a reference. \end{enumerate}